-MBAD-686 Employment Law for Business 3 credits (E)
+MBAD-686 Employment Law for Business

 The course will present issues and case law related to the commencement of the employment relationship, terms and conditions of the relationship, discrimination in recruitment, employment and discharge, and wrongful termination.
 The course will analyze these areas and their impact on business decisions.